nawrzqal/hands-on-kafka/README.md

 ## Overview

 This repository demonstrates a basic producer-consumer pattern with Apache Kafka.
-It includes a containerized Kafka setup with KRaft mode (Kafka Raft Metadata), a Python producer that continuously sends messages, and a Python consumer that reads those messages in real-time.
+It includes a containerized Kafka setup with KRaft mode (Kafka Raft Metadata), a Flask producer API with a Streamlit UI to send "like" messages, and a Flask consumer API that prints messages to the console.

 ## Architecture